celo-org/celo-monorepo/packages/protocol/test-sol/devchain/README.md

 [passing the profile as an environment variable](https://book.getfoundry.sh/config/#configuring-with-foundrytoml), and use the `--fork-url` flag to point to the anvil devchain.

+These tests are supposed to test the integrity of a chain after it was migrated.

 For example:

 1. Start a local devchain (check latest scripts in [package.json](../../package.json) in